Summer Hydration 101: What Most People Get Wrong (and How to Get It Right)

 - Confusion or irritability

-If you experience these signs, increase your fluid intake and seek medical attention if symptoms persist7.
+If you experience these symptoms, increase your fluid intake.
+Seek medical attention if symptoms persist7.

-HAP members have access to a network of specialists, making it easier to find the right care.
+Being proactive about your hydration helps you stay safe and feel your best during the hottest days of summer.
+HAP members have access to a network of primary care providers and/or specialists, making it easier to find the right care.
 To locate a nearby doctor, visit HAP’s Find-A-Doctor Tool.

 - National Academies of Sciences, Engineering, and Medicine.
 (2005).
 Dietary Reference Intakes for Water, Potassium, Sodium, Chloride, and Sulfate. https://www.ncbi.nlm.nih.gov/books/NBK56068/ ↩